 Our ministry of encouragement depends on your prayers.
 At all times we seek to prayerfully discern God’s work in the world.
 We are informed by careful research and wise counsel and are open to surprising opportunities and novel solutions.
 We long to see Biblical literature that builds Christ-centred and mission-focused communities.

-In the port of London, 227 years ago, a small group of Christians stowed books aboard a ship bound for an unknown continent.
+In the port of London, in 1786, a small group of Christians stowed books aboard a ship bound for an unknown continent.
 The books competed for space with tools, provisions and livestock and were accompanied by soldiers, sailors and 700 convicts.

 A gift from the Society for Promoting Christian Knowledge, Australia’s first library arrived at Port Jackson aboard the HMS Sirius, flagship of the First Fleet.

-The vision that sent 4000 Christian books and tracts (including 100 Bibles, 400 New Testaments, 500 Psalters, 400 children’s readers and 100 spelling books) to the other side of the world as a foundation for the new colony is a vision we cherish.
+The vision that sent 4000 Christian books and tracts (including 100 Bibles, 400 New Testaments, 500 Psalters) to the other side of the world as a foundation for the new colony is a vision we cherish.
 This initiative was as audacious as it was optimistic.

 Wherever the gospel is preached, literature will be needed.
 Today, as in 1786, this need is only met with the support of generous and imaginative people like you.